makersacademy/takeaway-challenge/README.md

 ## To be continued...

-* Add unit tests for messaging - currently no tests in place to make sure this works
+* Add unit tests for messaging feature
 * Add clear feature to the order object after the complete order function has been called